 The relationship between diabetes and oral health creates additional considerations for Ozempic users.
 Diabetes significantly increases your risk of developing periodontal disease, with studies showing that nearly 22% of people with Type 1 and Type 2 diabetes experience gum-related complications.
 While Ozempic helps improve blood sugar control, the medication’s effects on your mouth may create new challenges for maintaining optimal oral health.

 Poor blood sugar control creates an ideal environment for bacteria to multiply in your mouth, leading to more aggressive forms of gum disease.
-However, this relationship works both ways – untreated gum disease can make diabetes management more difficult by causing inflammation throughout your body.
-Our comprehensive approach addresses the mouth-body connection to help you achieve better overall health outcomes while managing both your diabetes and oral wellness effectively.
+However, this relationship works both ways: untreated gum disease can make diabetes management more difficult by causing inflammation throughout your body.
+Our approach addresses the mouth-body connection to help you achieve better overall health outcomes while managing both your diabetes and oral wellness effectively.
+Patients throughout Philadelphia and the surrounding areas benefit from this whole-person perspective on periodontal care.

 Protective Strategies for Ozempic Users